 Dr Fionna Barber's 'Elliptical Affinities' displays work by two generations of Irish women artists

-The course allows students to develop into informed, critically capable art practitioners, able to take their place as professionals in the arts and the wider cultural industries.
-The course also offers students the opportunity of enhancing their employability through placement and overseas study years.
+The course allows you to develop into informed, critically capable art practitioners, able to take your place as professionals in the arts and the wider cultural industries.
+The course also offers you the opportunity of enhancing your employability through placement and overseas study years.

 This course is appropriate for careers in a range of cultural roles such as artist, curator, journalist, arts manager, gallery assistant, teacher, as well being appropriate for postgraduate study.